 Nick-naming any boss mob, such as the Wither and the Elder Dragon any name, will affect the health bar at the top of the screen.
 This may change their names up there as well.

-There are no other games, quite like Minecraft.
-Released back in May 2009, Minecraft has swiftly grown into the worldwide phenomenon that still holds its young-and-old fans on this date.
+There are no other games quite like Minecraft.
+Released back in May 2009, Minecraft has swiftly grown into a worldwide phenomenon that still holds its young-and-old fans to this date.
 This game is built on a random, procedurally generated, pixelated world that players create and interact with.
 Everything is made with blocks; each block can be changed, harvested, and even destroyed.

-Players spend hours hammering around this game, and Minecraft developers are constantly releasing more exciting features and easter eggs for keeping the fans searching, building, and fighting on.
-Some are hard-finding; hidden most of the cases, but that’s what makes Minecraft different.
+Players spend hours hammering around this game, and Minecraft developers are constantly releasing more exciting features and easter eggs to keep the fans searching, building, and fighting on.
+Some are hard-finding; hidden in most cases, but that’s what makes Minecraft different.
 Above are five hidden name tag tricks that only real fans know.

-For any further questions regarding Minecraft name tags, feel free and let me know in the comment section down below.
+For any further questions regarding Minecraft name tags, feel free to let me know in the comment section below.
 I will be pleased to help you out.
-If you loved reading this post, then do us one favor by sharing this with your friends.
+If you loved reading this post, do us one favor by sharing this with your friends.
 Thanks for reading.
 I will be back soon with another exciting update – till then – bye-bye!
 Keep exploring pixels!